scala-steward-org/scala-steward-action/README.md

 - repo/owner:0.2.x # updates 0.2.x branch
 ```

+> To know more about updating multiple repositories using Scala Steward and custom branches, check [this blog post](https://alejandrohdezma.com/blog/updating-multiple-repositories-with-scala-steward-and-github-actions).

 ### GPG

 If you want commits created by Scala Steward to be automatically signed with a GPG key, follow these steps: